-National Resource Center on Children and Families of the Incarcerated programs for prisoners, prison visiting, and the impact of the justice system on families.
+The National Resource Center on Children and Families of the Incarcerated (NRCCFI) provides information, technical assistance and training on families of offenders, children of prisoners, parenting programs for prisoners, prison visiting, and the impact of the justice system on families.
 NRCCFI's web site has over 100 free articles, an e-mail list, a directory of programs and links to offender family web sites.